cryptohubz/resolve-ens-on-l2/README.md

 #### Ecosystem Growth:
 This solution contributes to the growth of the Ethereum and L2 ecosystems by enhancing interoperability and usability.

+### Conclusion
+The inability to resolve ENS names on L2 chains has been a significant limitation for developers and users.
+By leveraging Scroll's l1sload precompile, we have developed a solution that enables efficient and secure ENS name resolution on L2.
+This innovation not only enhances the flexibility and usability of L2-based smart contracts but also promotes broader adoption and growth within the Ethereum ecosystem.